ihoponyou/udp-chat/README.md

 ./run.sh server
 ```

-To disable logging, change `App.SHOW_LOGS` to false.
+To disable logging, change `App.SHOW_LOGS` to false and recompile.